dwp/accesstowork-phase2/README.md

-# GOV.UK Prototype kit

-Go to the [GOV.UK Prototype Kit site](https://govuk-prototype-kit.herokuapp.com/docs) to download the latest version and read the documentation.
+# Access to Work digital development - phase 2

+## About this prototype

+This set of prototypes are used to test designs for the second phase of service development for Access to Work Including
+* Staff facing system incorporating
+..1 Allocate function
+..2 Case build
+..3 Payments
+..4 Maintenance

-## About the prototype kit
+## About this prototype kit

 The prototype kit provides a simple way to make interactive prototypes that look like pages on GOV.UK.
 These prototypes can be used to show ideas to people you work with, and to do user research.

+Go to the [GOV.UK Prototype Kit site](https://govuk-prototype-kit.herokuapp.com/docs) to download the latest version and read the documentation.

 Read the [project principles](https://govuk-prototype-kit.herokuapp.com/docs/principles).